xloem/buildozer-recipe-debug/README.md

 # buildozer/python-for-android recipe failure case template

 This is to ease debugging of buildozer/python-for-android issues and somewhat for recipe development.
-Type `make` to build `main.py` .
+Edit `main.py` to test your recipe or failure case, and type `make` to build.

 This repository has a github action to automatically merge pull requests, although it has not been tested.
 Feel free to use this repository as a workbench to work on some issue.